Produce Helpful and Unique Content at Scale Using Content Briefs

 This happens for a simple reason: companies assign articles to freelance copywriters without properly briefing them.

-So you end up with content looking no different from the competition.
-Won’t even tell you what it does to your ranking. 👎
+So you end up with content looking no different from the competition — not to mention what it does to your ranking. 👎

-Even if and when you rank, people will bounce because you’re not really saying anything.
+Even if you rank, people will bounce because you’re not really saying anything.

 The simple solution to that is to prepare a content brief for the copywriter.
-A content brief including your expertise (you know your industry), or at least trusted sources of information, so your content writer can have something to work with.
+A content brief that includes your expertise (you know your industry) or at least trusted sources of information, so your content writer can have something to work with.

 A content brief helps you to keep your content on-brand

 A content manager should be responsible for the structure of a copy, especially if it’s an editorial piece, communicating opinions.
-They should be able to make it unique, aligned with company’s narrative.
+They should be able to make it memorable and aligned with the company’s narrative.
 And then delegate the writing part to a copywriter, via a content brief.

 A content brief helps you to make sure your content solves problems

-Google also favors helpful content, because it is moving away from being a search engine, and getting closer to being an answer engine.
-It is in your advantage to make sure your content answer users questions too.
+Google also favors helpful content because it is moving away from being a search engine and getting closer to being an answer engine.
+It is to your advantage to make sure your content answers users' questions too.

 Time to learn how to write content briefs.